Agree to Disagree: How to Say Yes and No in Japanese

 Think about the last time you agreed or disagreed with someone.

-Without much thought, you may have given a non-verbal answer, such as giving a thumbs-up or shaking your head in disapproval.
-You may have even given a one-word answer like “Sure” or “Nah.”
+You may have given them a non-verbal response (like a thumbs-up or shaking your head in disapproval) or a one-word answer (like “Sure” or “Nah”).

-There are several ways to agree and disagree in English.
-The same is true in Japanese.
+There are several ways to agree and disagree in English, and the same is true in Japanese.

-In this post, you’ll learn how to say yes or no in any Japanese-speaking situation, whether you’re with important colleagues, your closest friends or anyone else.
+In this post, you’ll learn how to say “yes” or “no” in any Japanese-speaking situation—whether you’re with important colleagues or your closest friends.